 SHW560.3 CREDITS AND PENALTIES.
 Part of the evaluation of this class is on smoothness of transitions.
 A horse may be collected from the extended trot as the horse moves into the lope.
 The transition from the extended lope down to the trot is a transition to the seated trot not the extended trot.
 Therefore, an extra cue to achieve this gait is expected.
 Horses that complete this total transition within three strides calmly and obediently should be rewarded.
 Horses that attempt to stop or do stop prior to trotting will be penalized.
 Judges expect to see horses that have been trained to respond to cues.
 To see these cues applied discretely and the horse responding correctly could be a credit-earning situation.
-Penalties will be assessed as follows:
+Maneuver evaluations and penalty applications are to be determined independently.
+The following penalties will be applied to each occurrence and be deducted from the final score:

-- I Point: Over-bridled (per maneuver); out of frame (per maneuver); too slow; break of gait at walk or trot for two (2) strides or less. - 3 Point: Wrong lead or out of lead; draped reins; break of gait at lope, except when correcting an incorrect lead; break of gait at walk or trot for more than two (2) strides; out of lead or cross-cantering more than two strides when changing leads; trotting more than three strides when making a simple lead change. - -5 Point: Spurring in front of cinch; blatant disobedience; use of either hand to instill fear/praise. - 10 point: Unnatural ranch horse appearance (Horse's tail is obvious and consistently carried in an unnatural manner in every maneuver)

-Off-Pattern (OP): Repeated blatant disobedience; breaking pattern; incomplete maneuver; eliminating or adding maneuvers; use of two hands (except junior and level I horses shown in a snaffle bit/hackamore); more than one finger between split reins or any fingers between romal reins (except in the two-rein).
-Exhibitors cannot place above others who complete pattern correctly.

-Disqualification (DQ): Lameness; abuse; illegal equipment; disrespect or misconduct; leaving working area before pattern is complete; improper western attire; fall of horse/rider.
+- -1Point: Over-bridled (per maneuver); out of frame (per maneuver); too slow; break of gait at walk or trot for two (2) strides or less; wrong lead or out of lead for two (2) strides or less. - 3 Point: Wrong lead or out of lead for more than two (2) strides; draped reins; break of gait at lope, except when correcting an incorrect lead; break of gait at walk or trot for more than two (2) strides; out of lead or cross-cantering more than two strides when changing leads; trotting more than three strides when making a simple lead change; trotting for more than three (3) strides in lope departures or when exiting a rollback. - 5 Point: Spurring in front of cinch; blatant disobedience; use of either hand to instill fear. - Off-Pattern (OP): Repeated blatant disobedience; breaking pattern; incomplete maneuver; eliminating or adding maneuvers; use of two hands (except junior and Level 1 horses shown in a snaffle bit/hackamore); more than one finger between split reins or any fingers between romal reins (except in the two-rein).
+Exhibitors cannot place above others who complete pattern correctly. - -Disqualification (DQ): Lameness; abuse; illegal equipment; disrespect or misconduct; leaving working area before pattern is complete; improper western attire; fall of horse/rider.

 SHW561.VRH RANCH TRAIL.
 The ranch trail class should test the horse's ability to cope with situations encountered while being ridden through a pattern of obstacles generally found during the course of everyday ranch work.
 The horse/rider team is judged on the correctness, efficiency and pattern accuracy with which the obstacles are negotiated and the attitude and mannerisms exhibited by the horse.
-Judging emphasis is on identifying the well broke, responsive and wellmannered horse which can correctly navigate and negotiate the course.
+Judging emphasis is on identifying the well broke, responsive and well-mannered horse which can correctly navigate and negotiate the course.
 The ideal VRH ranch trail horse should have a natural ranch horse appearance from head to tail in each maneuver.